brooklynrail/brooklynrail-platform/content/events/2020/08/screening-of-james-n-kienitz-wilkinss-common-carrier.md

       Kazuko Trust Award presented by the Film Society of Lincoln Center.
 In 2017, he was included in the Whitney Biennial and a retrospective of his work was showcased at RIDM (Montreal).
+  - person: gina-telaroli
+    event_bio: Gina Telaroli is a filmmaker, archivist, and the Film co-editor of the Brooklyn Rail.
 date: 2020-08-20 20:00:00 -0500
 end_date: 2020-08-20 22:00:00 -0500
 collections: []